raspishake/rsudp/README.md

 Since the Producer function passes an `ALARM` queue message when it sees `Alert.alarm=True`, other modules can be easily added and programmed to do something when they see this message.
 This is to help make the addition of other action-based modules straightforward.

 Some ideas for improvements are:
-- a module that creates a twitter post when it reads the "ALARM" queue message
 - a way to plot trigger-on and trigger-off events using osbpy's [trigger_onset](https://docs.obspy.org/packages/autogen/obspy.signal.trigger.trigger_onset.html) ([example here](https://docs.obspy.org/tutorial/code_snippets/trigger_tutorial.html#advanced-example))
 - GPIO pin interactions (lights, motor control, buzzers, etc.)
 - a more efficient plotting routine